jieggii/podcastie/README.md

 - [ ] Compress audio files that are larger than 50 MB to fit within Telegram's limits
 - [ ] Docs
 - [ ] Ensure security when making a request to read RSS feed
+- [ ] Remember about timezones when sending information about episode publication date